 A delay isn’t a bad thing

-For some it’ll be frustrating knowing that Elden Ring has been delayed.
-Having a game that you are looking forward to be pushed back isn’t ideal but it isn’t usually a bad thing.
+For some, it’ll be frustrating knowing that Elden Ring has been delayed.
+Having a game that you are looking forward to being pushed back isn’t ideal but it isn’t usually a bad thing.
 Delayed games tend to be less buggy and offer a more complete experience.

 Look what happened to the likes of Fallout 76 and Anthem.
 These titles were rushed out far before being finished which resulted in them performing poorly at launch.
 Whilst Fallout 76 has somewhat turned things around, Anthem has certainly not.
 Just two years after its launch, Electronic Arts ceased all development on Bioware’s multiplayer RPG last February.